 According to a recent study in China, viral conjunctivitis may be a symptom of COVID-19.
 The study found conjunctival congestion in 9 of the 1,099 patients (0.8%) who were confirmed to have coronavirus.

-If you suspect you have pink eye, call your eye doctor in Fresno, Pismo Beach, and Southern California right away.
+If you suspect you have pink eye, call your eye doctor in Fresno, Bakersfield, and Pismo Beach, California right away.
 Given the current coronavirus crisis, we ask patients to call prior to presenting themselves at the office of Dr. Andrew Bock, as it will allow the staff to assess your condition and adequately prepare for your visit.

 Contact Lenses or Eyeglasses?

 Many people who wear contact lenses are thinking about switching to eyeglasses for the time being to lower the threat of being infected with coronavirus.